New as of 0.3.1

 You can clone an existing app using the

 apps:clone command.
 Note that the application must have been deployed at least once, or cloning will not complete successfully:

 Cloning node-js-app to io-js-app... done

-This will copy all of your app's contents into a new app directory with the name of your choice and then rebuild the new version of the app and deploy it.
-All of your config variables, including database urls, will be preserved.
+This will copy all of your app's contents into a new app directory with the name of your choice and then rebuild the new version of the app and deploy it with the following caveats:

 apps:clonemay result in errors.

-By default, Dokku will deploy this new application, though you can skip the deploy by using the
+By default, Dokku will deploy this new app, though you can skip the deploy by using the

 dokku apps:clone --skip-deploy node-js-app io-js-app

 Finally, if the application already exists, you may wish to ignore errors resulting from attempting to clone over it.
 To do so, you can use the

 --ignore-existing flag.
 A warning will be emitted, but the command will return